Meditation

 Taking Up Meditation

-• Runs in parallel to the philosophy course, so you still need to attend your weekly Philosophy class.
+• Meditation runs in parallel to the philosophy course, so you still need to attend your weekly Philosophy class.

 • Runs for 5 weeks only.

-• There is no extra fee charged for the 5-session meditation course, though gifts are offered in the ceremony - see Tradition above.
+• There is no extra fee charged for the 5-session meditation course, though gifts are offered in the ceremony - see The Tradition tab.

-• In week 3 of the Philosophy Part 1 Course, one full session covers the subject of meditation offered in the School, in detail, so that all group members have the opportunity of taking up meditation, OR NOT – the decision will remain yours.
+• In week 3 one full session covers the subject of meditation offered in the School, in detail, so that all group members have the opportunity of taking up meditation, OR NOT – the decision will remain yours.

 Meditation is not a religion and involves no set of beliefs or creeds – although meditation techniques are used by many religions.
 Many who practise meditation often find that with time it leads to a greater appreciation of the true, undifferentiated essence which is expressed in the world’s great teachings, including the religious teachings.